 In each case the impact assessment presents values before DCP 266, after DCP 266, absolute difference, and percentage change.

 Impact assessments were generated using inputs from the 2018/19 published models for consistency with previous impact assessments, as per the Working Group’s request.
 New inputs introduced by DCP 266 were provided by the Working Group.
 Pre-266 outputs were generated in accordance with the reference files noted above using non-zero volumes.
+The model versions used for impact assessments included changes implemented under DCP306.
+For the purposes of the impact assessments presented here, “non-activity costs and reconciling amounts” were fully allocated to “Other costs” as opposed to allocating part of that amount to “Ofgem licence fees”.
+This distinction was not present in the 2018/19 published models, but could be included in future impact assessments if needed.

 We have not included impact assessments for EDCM outputs because we do not have access to actual EDCM data.
 Likewise, we are not able to determine the final impact of DCP 266 without resolving inter-model circularities, as we do not have the actual EDCM data needed to do that.
 All impacts are presented before resolution of inter-model circularities.
 That is, revenue and volumes per tariff were passed from the CDCM to the PCDM and LDNO discounts were passed back into the CDCM, but no further interactions were carried out.
 We discuss model interactions further in sub-section 3.6.4 below.